ivebe/CyrLatConverter/README.md

     });

 #### Change selector without calling transliteration
-If for any reason you whish to change selector for the DOM you wish to transliterate, you can do so by calling `setSelector` function, and it's only parameter is the new selector string.
+If for any reason you wish to change selector for the DOM you wish to transliterate, you can do so by calling `setSelector` function, and it's only parameter is the new selector string.

 #### Transliterate just plain text value, no DOM object
 If you wish to transliterate just some text value instead of DOM object, you can call `getL2C` or `getC2L` methods.